Showing posts with label Red label. Show all posts

 The Town of Bazas

 Bazas is a small pretty town in the department of Gironde with its history going back to Roman times.
-The town still has late medieval houses and narrow streets along with a Cathedral built during the 13th and 14th centuries
+The town still has late medieval houses and narrow streets along with a Cathedral built during the 13th and 14th centuries.
+The Bazas Tourist Office English website:

 The Confrérie Bazadaise du Bœuf.

-To improve the local menus and keep out the competition there is the Confrérie Bazadaise du Bœuf, the brother and sisterhood of the Bazadaise beef.
-The Confrérie was formed in 1995 when the Bazas began to be a significant commercial enterprise.
-Confreiries are a unique French idea where those who work with or enjoy a particular food or wine form an organization to promote their chosen product.
-There are hundreds of confreiries including those that support fresh mayonnaise, the real Tart Tatin, pink garlic, and more.
+Modern French confreries are most voluntary organisations that work with and enjoy promoting a particular food or wine.
+There are hundreds of confreries including those that support Fresh Mayonnaise, the real Tart TatinPink Garlic, and more.
 They dress up in would be ancient costumes and organize fairs and dinners.
 For many members, their primary job apart from the Mardi Gras celebrations is to have a good time.

 Members of the Confrérie Bazadaise du Bœuf.

-The brother and sisterhood of the Bazardais beef
+The brother and sisterhood of the Bazardais beef.

-This brother and sisterhood claim they reintroduced a tradition dating back to when the English ruled Aquitaine.
-Remember that Eleanor of Aquitaine married Henry II of England in 1154 making Henry II the ruler of Aquitaine and Eleanor Queen of England; nevertheless, the English finally lost Aquitaine in 1453.
-Even if you argue with the dates, the tradition is undoubtedly over 300-years-old.
-The confrérie’s fete coincides with Carnival, and the celebrations begin with a parade the day before Mardi Gras (Mardi Gras means Fat Tuesday, in French).
-On Mardi Gras, special meals for carnivores are served, and at the same time, a large amount of wine will be drunk.
+The confrerie’s fete coincides with Carnival, and the celebrations begin with a parade the day before Mardi Gras (Mardi Gras means Fat Tuesday, in French).
+During Mardi Gras, special meals for carnivores are served, and at the same time, a large amount of wine will be drunk.
 For observant Christians, Mardi Gras was followed by the days of prayer and fasting of Lent, when no meat was eaten, so everyone ate as much as they could afford before those 40 meatless days.

 Cathedral of St Jean Baptiste de Bazas in Bazas